 Meeting the challenge

-Bowman and Wärtsilä began working together in 2011 in Bermeo, Spain, to assess the effectiveness of the Electric Turbo Compounding (ETC) system.
+Bowman and Wärtsilä began working together in 2011 in Bermeo, Spain, to assess the effectiveness of the Electric Turbo Compounding (ETC) energy recovery system.
 After a successful trial, Wärtsilä’s Energy Solutions division challenged Bowman to prove the long term performance and reliability of the ETC on a 9MW gas engine in Tirenda, Turkey.

 Wärtsilä’s key requirements for the project;

 - Increased power output of a minimum of 1%